hyunseoky9/Portfolio-project/README.md

 # How to view

 Download or Clone all the folders and files into a single directory.
-Then, open up the '''portfolio.html'''
+Then, open up the ```portfolio.html``` and you should be able to open up the site with a browser of your choice.

 **This project was created by Hyun Seok Yoon for the Udacity FUll Stack Web Developer Nanodegree Program.**